 - Changes to Diet and Lifestyle: A medical professional will recommend nutritional changes and ways to move your body to help relieve pain and return you to a state where you can perform everyday activities.

 Using the above prevention and treatment suggestions can help keep you pain-free for years to come.
 However, some injuries are too severe for diet and lifestyle modification or chiropractic care to be effective.
 For instance, if you shatter your patella in a car accident, you may need a knee replacement.
-No matter the cause or severity of your pain, a qualified medical professional will guide you through his or her recommended treatment plan to get you back to your best life.
+No matter the cause or severity of your pain, a qualified medical chiropractor will guide you through his or her recommended treatment plan to get you back to your best life.
 You’ve only got two knees, and keeping them healthy will help keep you happy.